The Last Ball on Earth

-"The Last Ball on Earth" is the fourth episode of the tenth season of RuPaul's Drag Race.
+"The Last Ball on Earth" is the fourth episode of the tenth season of the American television series RuPaul's Drag Race.
 It originally aired on April 12, 2018.
 Logan Browning and Tisha Campbell are guest judges.

-Aquaria wins the mini-challenge as well as the main challenge, which has contestants create three looks a climate change-themed ball.
-Dusty Ray Bottoms is eliminated from the competition, after placing in the bottom two and losing a lip-sync against Monét X Change.
+Aquaria wins the mini-challenge as well as the main challenge, which tasks contestants with creating three looks a climate change-themed ball.
+Dusty Ray Bottoms is eliminated from the competition, after placing in the bottom two and losing a lip-sync contest against Monét X Change to "Pound the Alarm" by Nicki Minaj.

 Episode

-Logan Browning (left) and Tisha Campbell (right) are guest judges on the episode.
+Logan Browning (left, pictured in 2015) and Tisha Campbell (right, pictured in 2018) are guest judges on the episode.

 For this episode's mini-challenge, the contestants photobomb celebrity pictures.
 Aquaria is declared the winner.

-For the main challenge, the contestants are tasked with creating three looks for The Last Ball on Earth: Alaskan Winter Realness, Miami Summer Realness and Martian Eleganza Extravaganza.
+For the main challenge, the contestants are tasked with creating three looks for The Last Ball on Earth; the categories are "Alaskan Winter Realness", "Miami Summer Realness", and "Martian Eleganza Extravaganza".
 Climate change is the ball's theme.

 Dusty Ray Bottoms (pictured at RuPaul's DragCon LA in 2022) is eliminated from the competition.

-RuPaul wears a Leigh Bowery-inspired outfit.
 Logan Browning and Tisha Campbell are guest judges.
 Aquaria wins the main challenge.
-Dusty Ray Bottoms and Monét X Change place in the bottom and face off in a lip-sync to "Pound the Alarm" by Nicki Minaj.
+Dusty Ray Bottoms and Monét X Change place in the bottom and face off in a lip-sync contest to "Pound the Alarm" (2012) by Nicki Minaj.
+Monét X Change wins the lip-sync and Dusty Ray Bottoms is eliminated from the competition.

+Production and broadcast

+The episode originally aired on April 12, 2018.

+Pit Crew member Shawn Morales assists with the mini challenge.

+Sam Damshenas of Gay Times pointed out how the color of Monét X Change's shoes changed between shots of her runway showcase.
 During the lip-sync, Monét X Change does a death drop "fake out".

-Dusty Ray Bottoms is eliminated from the competition.
+Fashion

+RuPaul wears a Leigh Bowery-inspired outfit.

+For the category "Alaskan Winter Realness", Aquaria wears a Luchador-inspired bikini.
+She designed the look as a student at the Fashion Institute of Technology.
+The outfit was created by the New York City-based design duo Dick and Virgil.